 Do I need to buy up all the similar domain names and TLDs?

 Finally, keep in mind that having a good domain name is just a small piece of the puzzle in building a website.
-Much of the focus would be to create great content, user-friendly design, marketing, and SEO to really attract and keep the users engaged.
+Much of the focus would be on creating great content, user-friendly design, marketing, and SEO to attract and keep the users engaged.